MSU-PRL/PRL-website/README.md

 ### File listing:
 * **homepage-brands-2018.html:** This content is used on the <a href="https://prl.natsci.msu.edu/">PRL homepage</a> in the section right below the hero image and right before the News section.
   * Any changes should be made in this file on a viable code editor, such as <a href="https://code.visualstudio.com/"> Visual Studio Code</a>, and not in Mura.
 The reason is that Mura's HTML editor is messy and difficult to work on.
-  * To update the content in Mura, paste the code from this file in the **Homepage Three Brands Section** component, which is located in the Mura back end.
+  * To update the content in Mura, paste the code from this file in the **Homepage Three Brands Section** component, which can be located in Mura's File Manager.
 * **PRL-card-markup.html:** This is the markup for all the PRL card styles.
 It is also found on the PRL <a href="https://prl.natsci.msu.edu/about/internal-resources/brand-style-guide/">Brand Style Guide page</a> under the *Cards* section.

 ## History Timeline Folder